AC101 Paul G. Allen Center for Computer Science and Engineering

 Master of Science

-Of the 40 credits required, 20 credits must be in courses numbered 500 or above, 30 credits must be in CSE courses, and 10 credits may be in one or more supporting fields.
+20 credits in courses numbered 500 or above; 30 credits in CSE courses.
+10 credits may be in one or more supporting fields.

-Satisfactorily pass an M.S. qualifying evaluation.
-The faculty as a whole assesses whether the student has satisfactorily completed a breadth requirement and an independent project requirement as described below.
+MS qualifying evaluation.
+The faculty assesses whether the student has satisfactorily completed a breadth requirement and an independent project requirement as described below.

 A breadth requirement, satisfied through coursework.
-The required course list may change from time to time to reflect changes in the curriculum and faculty research interests.
-Students may choose to meet the requirements in place when they were admitted.
+The required course list may change from time to time.
+Students may meet requirements in place when they are admitted.
 Students must take one course in each of the four groups below and one additional course from two of the groups (18 credits) for graded credit (a waiver is possible for graduate courses taken elsewhere):

 Of the 31 remaining credits,

 - 24 credits must be CSE courses

 - At least 16 credits numbered 500 or above